This post is also available in: German

 You can also book them in advance or take a bicycle taxi.
 In addition the good thing about it is that both are totally environmentally friendly, because the tuk tuks are electric.
 Read more here!

 Estoril near lissabon

 By the way, the city centre of Lisbon leads directly to the water and the Praca de Commercio one of the three most important squares in Lisbon.
 You have to walk over there!
 Along the water, there is a road that leads to the seaside resort in the west of Lisbon called Estoril, where the rich high society traditionally meets in summer.

 When I was there, the beaches were empty, but the Atlantic was full of surfers, despite the low water temperatures.
 The atmosphere was peaceful and unagitated, and in the small restaurants on the beach I could relax and eat excellent Ostopus.

 In the summer it is of course fuller there, but also then a visit is worthwhile to stroll along the beach or to go for a swim, of course…

 The capital of Portugal definitely belongs to the cities that one should definitely have seen.
 But there is so much to discover that it is worth to think about it in advance.

 Even though I can’t give you too much to take with me personally, I will take my tips to heart and next time visit Lisbon privately to try it all out.
+And I will visit the website of digital nomad for more tipps for Lisbon!
 I hope you’ve got the appetite for it too!
 You will find more travel tips on us here!